Free or cheap Easter kids' activities at home

 For some inspiration, here's the card MSE Jules made from coloured paper, a black Sharpie and double-sided sticky tape:

-TOP TIP: If you have any old Easter cards, reuse cut-outs from them or any other past Easter decorations you've squirrelled away.
+TOP TIP: Reuse cut-outs from any past Easter decorations you've squirrelled away.

 Have your say